OlliNiemitalo/pipecrawler/README.md

 # Pipecrawler
 Crawler for helical scanning of pipes.
 Work in progress.

-The idea is to build a robot that rotates inside a straight pipe of roughly 12 cm diameter and slowly moves along the pipe, so that the camera looks at a helical track with overlapping cycles.
-Attaching a camera allows to image the pipe or to image whatever is outside a transparent pipe, such as plant roots.
-Overlap of successive turns allows stitching the images or video together.
+The idea is to build a robot that rotates inside a straight pipe of roughly 12 cm diameter and slowly moves along the pipe.
+Attaching a camera to the robot allows to image the pipe or to image whatever is outside a transparent pipe, such as plant roots.
+The camera looks at a helical track that overlaps itself by some amount on successive turns.
+The overlap allows stitching the images or video together.
+Light sources can be attached to the robot.

 ## First prototype 2023-04-21